Lande21/RolandeU.github.io/README.md

 five yrs ago i was dreaming of this moment!!
-I was very considerate of my budget
+I was very considerate of my budget Aldi,GW

 May i find what GOD has prepared for me....